-Before making a deposit to your HitBTC account, it is important to make sure that the coin you are going to send is supported on our platform.
+Before making a deposit to your HitBTC account, it is important to make sure that the coin you are going to send in is supported by our platform.

-Every platform integrates assets with certain tickers – abbreviations for the full name of the supported project.
+Every platform associates assets with certain tickers – abbreviations for the full name of the supported project.
 Please be aware that different projects may use the same ticker name, and that different websites may list the same project names differently.

-For example, SCC on HitBTC stands for StockChain coin which is an Ethereum token.
-On some other websites, coingecko.com for example, SCC stands for SiaCoin Classic that is currently not integrated into our platform, so it's not possible to deposit it successfully to a HitBTC account.
+For example, on HitBTC, SCC stands for StockChain coin, which is an Ethereum token.
+On some other websites, such as coingecko.com, among others, SCC stands for SiaCoin Classic – a coin that is not currently supported by our platform, so it may not be deposited in your HitBTC account.

-On the Account page, you can see the list of assets available for deposits.
+On your Account page, you can see the list of assets available for deposits.
 The full name of each coin and token is specified next to the ticker.

 Ethereum tokens and contract addresses

 An overwhelming number of ERC20 tokens in circulation, bearing whichever name their developers assigned to them, may understandably be confusing.
-This is why it's vital to remember that if you happen to deposit unsupported tokens to your HitBTC account, it wouldn't be possible to send them back.
-Please use the following instruction to be sure that such inconvenience won't happen to you.
+This is why it's vital to remember that if deposit unsupported tokens to your HitBTC account, you will not be able to send them back.
+Please use the following instructions to make sure that this never happens to you.

 Every token is distinguished from others by its unique contract address.
 This is how it looks in blockchain explorer (taking EURS token as an example):

-Once you're planning to deposit some token to your HitBTC account, you should make sure that this token is operated by the same contract address that we're supporting.
-To find that out, proceed to your account section, locate the token you wish to deposit and hit the “Deposit” button.
+When you're planning to deposit a particular token to your HitBTC account, you need to confirm that this token is operated by the same contract address that we support.
+To find that out, proceed to your Account page, locate the token you wish to deposit and hit the “Deposit” button.

-You'll see the link to this token contract address.
-Please see the screenshot.
+You'll see the link to this token contract address as shown in the screenshot below.

-Make sure that the contract addresses match.
+Verify that the contract addresses match.
 If they do, you can make a deposit safely.
-If they don't, your deposit might be lost.
+If they don't, your deposit will likely be lost.